 After retiring from the IFS on 28 February 2013, he joined the International Peace Institute (IPI), a non-profit think-tank headquartered in New York as Vice President.
 Later, he became the Secretary-General of the Independent Commission on Multilateralism (ICM).

-Shri Hardeep Singh Puri met found his wife Smt Lakshmi M Puri while serving as an IFS officer.
+Shri Hardeep Singh Puri met his wife Smt Lakshmi M Puri while serving as an IFS officer.
 Smt Lakshmi M Puri, then a fellow IFS officer, served as Ambassador and Assistant Secretary-General at the UN and Deputy Executive Director of UN Women in New York.
-They have raised two daughters who have grown to be independent and empowered women.
+They have two daughters who have grown to be independent and empowered women.

 Shri Hardeep S Puri has authored three books, namely, ‘Separating the Wheat from the Chaff: Decoding Dominant Narratives’, Konark Publications, July 2019; ‘Delusional Politics: Back To The Future’, Penguin Random House, January 2019; and ‘Perilous Interventions: The Security Council and the Politics of Chaos’, Harper Collins, September 2016.
 His other books are in the pipeline.
 He also contributes articles within the country and outside.